- In Memoriam, Professor James Taylor

 - In Memoriam: Galaxy’s co-founder, James Taylor

 - In Memoriam, James Taylor,

-Good ideas don’t have owners—they belong to everyone (@jxtx)
+- In memory of James Taylor: the birth of Galaxy*Good ideas don’t have owners—they belong to everyone (@jxtx)*

 Here are some excerpts from the numerous memorials to James on the web.